anoopsharma010395/payment/README.md

 # Finance-calculators
-Use this module for calculating financial objects like FD, RD, Interest etc.
+Use this module for calculating financial objects like FD,
+RD,
+Simple Interest etc.